Change in Heartbeat - Home Treatment

 caffeine (including coffee, tea, colas, and chocolate).
 Some nonprescription

 medicines (such as Excedrin) contain caffeine.
-Caffeine can increase your heart
+Caffeine may increase your heart rate.

 tobacco, which also contain substances that can increase your heart rate or